Costaki33/TISAT/README.md

 ## Credits

-The banner image used in this repository was created by **Elena Kalogirou** — special thanks to her for her work.
+The banner image used in this repository was created by **Elena Kalogirou** — special thanks to her for her work!

 ## Questions?
 Please reach out to **constantinos.skevofilax@austin.utexas.edu** for any questions about usage, code development, or applications!